Skip to contents

 db

-Reference metabolite dataset in the form of a Data.Frame.
-SpaMTP provides 4 pre-cleaned and optimised databases (HMDB_db, Lipidmaps_db, Chebi_db, GNPS_db).
+Reference metabolite dataset in the form of a data.frame.
+SpaMTP provides four pre-cleaned databases (HMDB_db, Lipidmaps_db, Chebi_db, GNPS_db).
+May be NULL when a pre-built index is supplied through ....

 ppm_error